-About 40% of the participants are able to produce enough food from their gardens to eat on average 2 different types of vegetables twice a week.
+About 40% of the participants are able to produce enough food from their gardens to eat on average two different types of vegetables twice a week.
 In addition, 46% of participants are making supplementary incomes from their vegetable production ranging between R80 - R2 400 per month.
-(The average income from their vegetable production are R700 per month).
+(Average income from their vegetable production is R700 per month).

-For 2017-2018, Diagram 1 gives an indication of the uptake of new ideas and innovations, as well as local good practices in climate smart farming.
+For 2017-2018, the diagram on the following page gives an indication of the uptake of new ideas and innovations, as well as local good practices in climate smart farming.

-4 Outcomes and achievements
+4 Outcomes & Achievements

 In the past year 105 participant smallholders have been involved in the Climate Smart Agriculture intervention through 6 learning groups.
-In the coming 18months further support is to be provided to these learning groups and new groups are to be brought on board.
+In the coming 18 months further support is to be provided to these learning groups and new groups are to be brought on board.

 Individual farmer experimentation is the main learning tool of the process.
-Here farmers try outing new ideas and compare it to their normal practice to gauge the success and the impact of the new practices.
+Here farmers try out new ideas and compare it to their normal practice to gauge the success and the impact of the new practices.

-5 Future planning
+5 Future Planning